aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/document/get_fontsettings/_index.md

 ## Remarks

 This property allows to specify font settings per document.
-If set to null, default static font settings [DefaultInstance](../../../aspose.words.fonts/fontsettings/get_defaultinstance/) will be used.
+If set to **null**, default static font settings [DefaultInstance](../../../aspose.words.fonts/fontsettings/get_defaultinstance/) will be used.

-The default value is null.
+The default value is **null**.

 ## Examples